Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Introduction

-\textbf{Organization.} The remainder of the paper is organized as follows.
-Section~2 reviews causal and invariant prediction and examines when and why these approaches underperform ERM for OOD prediction.
-Using the running example, we illustrate why no fixed covariate subset performs well under all perturbations.
-Section~3 introduces the EACS algorithm, presents its discrete and soft-gating formulations, and develops theoretical guarantees supported by simulation studies.
-Section~4 incorporates causal constraints and studies their theoretical and empirical impacts.
-Section~5 applies the proposed EACS algorithm to bike-sharing and ACS income datasets.
-Section~6 concludes with a discussion of limitations and directions for future work.
+\textbf{Organization.} Section~2 reviews causal and invariant prediction and uses the running example to show why no fixed covariate subset is uniformly optimal.
+Section~3 introduces EACS, its discrete and soft-gating formulations, and theoretical guarantees.
+Section~4 incorporates causal constraints.
+Section~5 presents the empirical studies, and Section~6 discusses limitations and future work.